Ojo Agua Fria Trail #361

 Crest Trail to Headquarters Spring Trail

 Heading east from the Crest, the trail gradually drops down past the north side of Aspen Saddle and begins to curve to the northwest.
-The trail can be a bit grassy through here at times, but is generally still easy to fall.
+The trail is generally easy to follow.
 After 0.15 mile, the trail briefly flattens out on the top of a sort of ridge.
-The junction for the Headquarters Spring Trail, (31.84369, -109.28420) which forks off to the north here, is not marked by a sign, but it occurs just before the Ojo Agua Fria Trail makes a sharp rightward bend to the south-southeast.
+The junction for the Headquarters Spring Trail, (31.84369, -109.28420) which forks off to the north here, is marked by a sign bolted to a tree, but it may be somewhat overgrown.
+It occurs just before the Ojo Agua Fria Trail makes a sharp rightward bend to the south-southeast.

 Headquarters Spring Trail to Ojo Agua Fria